 The hive was designed by German sculptor, Guenther Mancke, and represents the fruits of many years of research into the nature of the honeybee colony.

-Sun Hive-making workshops are open to experienced beekeepers; beginners by arrangement - please contact us for further information.
+The Trust occasionally holds workshops to reach groups of people to make the hive; these are open to experienced beekeepers; beginners by arrangement - please contact us for further information.
 These workshops - organised jointly by the Natural Beekeeping Trust and Tablehurst Farm - take place over two and a half days at our base in Sussex and involve weaving the straw skep baskets, which are built to precise measurements.
 The courses are led by Rachel Hanney, whose tutorial skills are unsurpassed and whose passion for the hive has inspired numerous beekeepers, who have joined our workshops from all over the world.
 Please meet her here.

 In the area around Forest Row, Sussex, please contact either: Heidi Herrmann: 07895-107318, Peter Brown 07803 932283.
 Rachel Hanney 0774 7793775 or Heidi Herrmann: 07895-107318

 For Surrey and South Essex please contact Chris Cook on 07847 393182 or 01306 500067

 For West Oxfordshire and East Gloucestershire please contact Gareth John 07766-461440